Coppernic/coppernic.github.io/docs/sdk/barcode/library.md

 ### Connector

-Connector is a special kind of reader.
-It is connecting to Barcode Service to get an instance of reader.
+A Connector is a special kind of reader.
+It connects to the Barcode Service to get an instance of reader.
 Here is how to get one: